learn-co-students/dsc-mod-2-lab-online-ds-pt-041519/README.md

 ## Introduction

-For today's section, we're going to work on a single big lab to apply everything we've learned in Module 2!
+For today's section, we're going to work on a single big lab to apply everything we've learned in Mod 2!

 ## About This Lab